-I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core)

-I.D.1.a) There must be office space available for each fellow to see patients.
-(Core)
+- I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) The program must have facilities and space to support the educational needs of the fellows, including meeting space, conference space, space for academic activities, and access to computers.
+(Core) - I.D.1.b)